termi/es6-transpiler/README.md

 	{
 		filename: string // input file
-		source: string // input source if not filename
+		src: string // input source if not filename
 		outputToConsole: boolean // if true -> result would be outputted to console
 		outputFilename: string // if specific -> result would be written to file }